Necronhym/Automata/README.md

 # Automata

 Automata is an X11 based automation platform for GNU/Linux.
-It utilizes Lua scripting for automation, OpenCV for image processing, object detection and filtering, and tesseract-orc for optical character recognition
+It utilizes Lua scripting for automation, OpenCV for image processing, object detection and filtering, and tesseract-orc for optical character recognition.

 ## Getting Started: